Tent Footprint vs tarp

 This article may contain links from our partners.
 Please read our disclaimer for more information.

-A tent footprint is a specially designed moisture barrier installed between the ground and your tent.
+A tent footprint is a specially designed moisture barrier that you put between the ground and the floor of your tent.
 The tent footprint protects the bottom of your tent from getting damp, dirty, or damaged.
 It’s also called a ground cloth or a ground sheet.

 Do I Need to Protect my Tent Floor?